os-lecture/2023S-os-lectures/lec3/p1-osviewarch.md

 ![w:1100](figs/syscall-overview.png)

 ---
-#### Details of system call implementation
+#### Implementation details of system calls
 - What happens when we call `ssize_t read(int fd, void *buf, size_t count);`?
-- Can code in user space call functions in kernel space?
+- Can programs in user space call functions in kernel space?
-- Can code in kernel space call functions in user space?
+- Can programs in kernel space call functions in user space?

 ---